-We stay here for 2 nights in a local hotel allowing time for you to explore the sites on offer.
+We will stay here for 2 nights in a local hotel, allowing lots of time to explore the sites on offer.

 The capital of Ivory Coast in name alone; Yamoussoukro was the hometown of long serving post-independence President, Felix Houphouet-Boigny who spent exorbitant amounts of money to make it the new spectacular capital.

 Marvel at the Presidential Palace (where the late President was buried), and his showpiece, the Basilique De Notre Dame De la Paix.

 Despite such a low percentage of the population actually being Catholic, the President spent hundreds of millions of dollars on a grand Basilica, almost an exact replica of St Peter’s in Rome!
 The town itself also boasts 6 lane highways that lead nowhere, grand hotels and monuments on a par with any other capital city of the world but all in a relatively small settlement of 250,000 people.
 A surreal place that has to be seen to be believed!

 Today we will move to the northern Ivorian town of Korhogo and stay here for 2 nights, famed for the multitude of crafts that are made there.
 We will get a chance to visit many of the craft artists in the area, from painters to bead-makers to cloth weavers, and also to enjoy some walks around the surrounding area.

 We stay in a small local hotel.

 Drive time - 6 hours.